 A recruiter’s job is to find the best talent for the company you’re working with.
 Recruiting the crème de la crème of top talent takes a lot of skill and commitment on your part, meaning you’ll also have the be the best in order to attract the best.
-But becoming the best recruiter won’t happen over night.
+But becoming the best recruiter won’t happen overnight.
 It takes time and skill to get there.
-But don’t worry, there are lots of things you can do now to help get you on the path of becoming the best recruiter there is!
+But don’t worry, there are lots of things you can do now to help get you on the path of becoming the best recruiter!

 Here are a few habits and traits you can adopt now to become a successful recruiter:

 Always Have A Calendar

 Any recruiter knows how important organisation is, but not many utilize a calendar to manage their day and tasks.
 Having a calendar helps set up your day so you know what things you need to finish, who you need to talk to and call and so much more.
 It helps you stay on task so that you get everything you need to be done in a timely manner.
 You’ll feel a sense of accomplishment as you check off each task item listed in your calendar for the day!

 With all the correspondence you do, it can be easy to copy and paste everything.
 But these connections you’re making will determine if an applicant will come in for an interview or even say yes to the job, so don’t be generic with your emails and outreach.
 With each applicant, try to be personal so that they know you’re making the effort to really match them with the perfect job.
 You’ll want them to feel unique and that they matter instead of just being another email that you need to send out.